-9. MONITORING AND REVIEW OF THIS POLICY
+9.0 MONITORING & REVIEW OF THIS POLICY

-This Policy will be reviewed annually by the Head of HR and Manager - Legal.
+This Policy will be reviewed annually by the General Manager - People, Culture & Safety and Manager - Commercial Governance.

-Quarterly reports will be made by the Head of HR to the Board on the effectiveness of this Policy and general trends relating to whistleblowing.
-Serious matters raised under this Policy will be notified to the CEO and Board as appropriate.
+Quarterly reports will be made by the General Manager - People, Culture & Safety to the Board on the effectiveness of this Policy and general trends relating to whistleblowing.
+Serious matters raised under this Policy will be notified to the Managing Director and Board as appropriate.